covid19-hg/covid19hg/src/pages/faq/index.md

-      Researchers within the initiative that have deposited data or results summary statistics or are part of established analysis groups will have fast-track access to the initiative's data deposited on EGA.
+      Researchers within the initiative that have deposited data or results summary statistics or are part of established analysis groups will have fast-track access to the initiative's data deposited on EGA and AnVIL.
 The DAC, which is composed by the PIs of the studies that have deposited the data, will facilitate access to the full data pool.
 We are currently discussing which procedures to implement to facilitate fast access to these groups of researchers.
 All researchers are required to follow the code of conduct outlined in
       [https://www.covid19hg.org/about/.](https://www.covid19hg.org/about/)
   - question: '## **Who will have access to the results summary statistics?**'
     answer: >-